status-im/help.status.im/docs/en/your-profile-and-preferences/about-status-display-names.md

 # About Status display names

-:octicons-rocket-16: (1)
+:octicons-tools-16: In progress (1)
 { .annotate }

-1. This content is in development
+1. We're working on this page

 You have three types of names in your Status app.
 When running the Status app for the first time, you can choose any name.